pnp/pnpjs/docs/sp/webs.md

 ### Access a Web

-There are several ways to access a web instance, each of these methods is equivelent in that you will have an IWeb instance to work with.
+There are several ways to access a web instance, each of these methods is equivalent in that you will have an IWeb instance to work with.
 All of the examples below use a variable named "web" which represents an IWeb instance - regardless of how it was initially accessed.

 **Access the web from the imported "sp" object using selective import:**